 December’s snow and ice have given way to rain and mud here in the Forest of Dean and, while I’ll be more than happy to dig out the toboggans again if the weather turns Arctic once more, for the meantime I’ve been seduced into thinking that maybe spring is just around the corner.

 A prowl around the garden and – yes, the first white bulbs are appearing amongst the green shoots along the hedgerow.
 The snowdrops – harbingers of spring – are well on their way.

 From late January, gardens all around the country start welcoming visitors keen to take advantage of that brief time of year when the ground is carpeted with a blanket of snowdrops.

-I’m reliably informed that sloe gin tastes better and better the longer you leave it, but that’s a theory I’m not in a position to test just yet.
+I’m reliably informed that sloe gin tastes better and better the longer you leave it, but that’s a theory I’ve not had the patience to test!

 The sloes we picked last October had been infusing the gin with their gorgeous berry flavours for three months when the serious business of bottling-for-Christmas began.
 The eclectic assortment of bottles looked beautiful – lined up with their home-made labels and colourful twirls of ribbon – and I was all set to become the family’s favourite person this festive season.
 But what to do with all those gloriously alcoholic sloes?

-Inspiration lay with the pretty petit fours cases I’d once bought from Lakeland Limited in a fit of domestic goddessness.
-Here’s the...
+Inspiration lay with the pretty petit four cases I’d once bought from Lakeland Limited in a fit of domestic goddessness.
+Here’s the recipe for...